 In case you haven’t heard, cooking sous vide has become an incredibly popular and trendy way to cook!
 Briefly, sous vide is a method of cooking food (usually meat) in a water bath or steam environment, which is kept at a steady temperature to prevent overcooking.
-Additionally, food is placed inside vacuum seal bags before entering the water bath, as we aren’t trying to create stew.
+Additionally, food is placed inside vacuum seal bags before entering the water bath, as we aren’t trying to create a stew.

 Below, you can find my top picks for kitchen torches for sous vide cooking.
 Check mine out at Amazon.

-Let’s say you have moderately inexpensive cut of steak.
+Let’s say you have a moderately inexpensive cut of steak.
 Although you could season it and cook it well on the grill, or in a cast iron skillet, you would have to be very watchful of it.
-There’s a very small window of time between a medium rare and well done steak.
+There’s a very small window of time between a medium rare and a well-done steak.
 Cooking sous vide, however, you would be able to sustain the exact temperature to which you wanted to cook the steak, for about 4 hours.

 Although the initial cooking time may be a bit longer than traditional methods, the benefits of cooking sous vide lie in the convenience of this method.
-If your 1” steak needs to cook for an hour, you have ample time to spend on planning out your side dishes or preparing a fancy dessert to finish off your perfect meal.
+If your 1” steak needs to cook for an hour, you have ample time to spend planning out your side dishes or preparing a fancy dessert to finish off your perfect meal.
 Here is my favorite Immersion Circulator from Amazon.

 Sous vide is also great if there are variables in your dinner plans.
 If your guests were supposed to arrive at 6:00, but their flight was delayed, the steak can remain at the perfect temperature for up to 4 hours before the integrity of the meat is compromised.
 This lets you keep the steak warm while you’re waiting for guests to arrive.

 But how do I get my steak to look perfectly charred?